stefaleon/SportsStore/README.md

 * Add *EFProductRepository.cs* to the Models folder.
 * The repository implementation just maps the *Products* property defined by the *IProductRepository* interface onto the *Products* property defined by the *ApplicationDbContext* class.
 The *Products* property in the context class returns a `DbSet<Product>` object, which implements the `IQueryable<T>` interface and makes it easy to implement the *IProductRepository* interface when using Entity Framework Core.
 This ensures that queries to the database will retrieve only the objects that are required.

+&nbsp;
+### 11 Define the Connection String

+* A connection string specifies the location and name of the database and provides configuration settings for how the application should connect to the database server.
+Connection strings are stored in a JSON file called *appsettings.json*.
+* Add New Item -> App Settings file -> create and edit *appsettings.json*.
+* Within the *Data* section of the configuration file, set the name of the connection string to *SportsStoreProducts*.
+The value of the *ConnectionString* item specifies that the LocalDB feature should be used for a database called *SportsStore*.